 To become a project lead, please also open an issue with the “lead” label.

-In case no project lead(s) can be found for a project the roadies will act as surrogate leads and can be requested to make a PyPI release on the behalf of the Jazzband members.
+In case no project lead(s) can be found for a project the roadies will act as surrogate leads and can contacted to request a PyPI release on the behalf of the Jazzband members.
 Please open a ticket with a “pypi” label for that.